An Interview with Martin Gore: What is ProcessForce for Food and Beverage Businesses?

 Q: How are ProcessForce customers finding the system handles all food compliance issues effectively?

-A: We offer many features and functions, for example we make batch traceability easy , by visualising the supply chain, and providing insights how a product has been produced.
+A: With ProcessForce for food, we offer many features and functions, for example we make batch traceability easy , by visualising the supply chain, and providing insights how a product has been produced.

 Q: How does the system do this?